KNU-3rd-year/Ruby-labs/Lab 2/README.md

 ## Part 2:
 ### Task:
-Calculate the area of a polygon given by vertex coordinates.
+Calculate the range of numbers represented with a fixed point in base P, if the number has t + 1 digits, of which r is for the integer part of the number (see task options below).

 ![formula](media/task%202%20description%20part%201.png)
 ![formula](media/task%202%20description%20part%202.png)